Nekololizu/NekoTweakMod/README.md

 - The ninja armor now gives 20% summon damage instead of movement speed as its set bonus

-- The obsidian armor now have a set effect giving 30% summon damage Additionally the helm,shirt,pants give 5,10 & 5 % summon damage each
+- The obsidian armor now have a set effect giving 30% summon damage Additionally the helm,shirt,pants give 5,10 & 5 % summon damage respectively

 - Feral claws changed from "12% increased melee speed" to "melee autoswing" (Melee Autoswing also applies to summoner whips)